suhail-chaand/py-problem_solving/README.md

 41. Write a program which accepts a string from the console and print it in reverse order.

-Write a function to replace word with another word and another function to replace only alphabet Find the day of the week from given date , dae input from console Create a list by picking an odd-index items from the first list and even index items from the second l1 = [3, 6, 9, 12, 15, 18, 21]
+42. Write a function to replace word with another word and another function to replace only an alphabet

+Find the day of the week from given date , dae input from console Create a list by picking an odd-index items from the first list and even index items from the second l1 = [3, 6, 9, 12, 15, 18, 21]